Learning Controlled Stochastic Differential Equations: Numerical Experiments

+\begin{remark}[Computational scaling] The Fokker--Planck matching step uses \(KN\) regression points: \(K\) sampled controls and \(N\) state-time collocation points.
+The resulting kernel system costs \(O((KN)^3)\) time and \(O((KN)^2)\) memory.
+Taking \(N=K\) and using \(K=O(\eta^{-2})\) from Corollary~\ref{cor:comp_complexity} gives cost \(O(\eta^{-12})\), up to logarithmic factors.
+Kernel approximations, such as Nystr\"om methods and random features, can substantially reduce this cost while preserving statistical rates under suitable regularity assumptions, and have scaled kernel methods to datasets with billions of samples \citep{rudi2015less,rudi2017generalization,meanti2020kernel}.
+Extending the present analysis to such approximations is left for future work. \end{remark}

+\begin{remark}[Dependence on \(M\) and \(Q\)] The results above focus on the number \(K\) of sampled controls and on the Fokker--Planck matching step.
+They assume that the first-stage density estimators \(\hat p_k\) are sufficiently accurate, and therefore do not give a full statistical or computational analysis in terms of the number \(Q\) of trajectories per control and the number \(M\) of observation times.
+Finite-sample guarantees for density estimation are studied in \citet{bonalli2023non} for the error measure \(\varepsilon\).
+Extending these bounds to the stronger uniform error \(\varepsilon_\infty\) required by the \(L^\infty\)-in-control results would require additional uniform-in-time and uniform-in-space control, for instance through Sobolev embedding arguments.
+Here we focus on control sampling and Fokker--Planck matching, the main new elements of the controlled setting and, in our experiments, the main computational cost; see Section~\ref{sec:expe}. \end{remark}

+\begin{remark}[State-dependent controls] For clarity, we focus on deterministic open-loop controls \(u_\theta(t)\).
+An important extension is to allow state-dependent controls \(u_\theta(t,x)\), as in feedback or closed-loop settings.
+Then the Fokker--Planck operator is evaluated along \(u_\theta(t,x)\), and the induced feature map contains additional chain-rule terms involving spatial derivatives of the control.
+Establishing the corresponding guarantees would require additional control regularity assumptions and careful tracking of constants.
+We leave this extension to future work. \end{remark}

-\section{Numerical experiments}
+\section{Numerical Experiments}

-In this section, we present numerical experiments on the problems of uncontrolled (Section \ref{subsec:exp_uncontrolled}) and controlled (Section \ref{subsec:exp_controlled}) SDE estimation, illustrating the main behaviors of the evaluated methods.
+We present numerical experiments for uncontrolled SDE estimation (Section~\ref{subsec:exp_uncontrolled}) and controlled SDE estimation (Section~\ref{subsec:exp_controlled}).
+The goal is to illustrate the main behavior of the proposed method.

-\subsection{Uncontrolled SDE estimation}
+\subsection{Uncontrolled SDE Estimation}

-\paragraph{Purpose of uncontrolled SDE experiments.} We initiate our numerical study by implementing and evaluating the method proposed in \citet{bonalli2023non} for uncontrolled SDE estimation.
-Note that the method proposed in \citet{bonalli2023non} corresponds to our approach in the limit case where the control space is reduced to a singleton \(\bmH = \{u\}\).
-Therefore, this study provides important insights for the more intricate scenario of controlled SDEs considered in Section \ref{subsec:exp_controlled}.
+\paragraph{Purpose of uncontrolled SDE experiments.} We begin our numerical study by implementing and evaluating the method proposed in \citet{bonalli2023non} for uncontrolled SDE estimation.
+The method of \citet{bonalli2023non} corresponds to our approach in the limiting case where the control space is reduced to a singleton \(\bmH = \{u\}\).
+This study therefore provides useful insight before moving to the controlled SDE setting of Section~\ref{subsec:exp_controlled}.